 - To find out more about using these facilities or to check their availability for a booking, please contact Orange City Council.

-- During major events, another section of the showground operates as an overflow area for the nearby Colour City Caravan park.
+During major events in Orange, another section of the showground operates as an overflow area for the nearby Colour City Caravan park.
 These paid sites have access to electricity, as well as shower and toilet facilities.